AbuBakr-S/travel-app/README.md

 A key part of this project was handling dates and so I created a date object to store the date components to avoid duplication and improve reusability.
 The output data gathered has also been stored in a single endpoint on the server.

+## Additional Functionality
+To extend my project, I decided to add the end date and display length of the trip.

 ## Technologies:
 - HTML5
 - CSS3